1) What is a flowchart and why it is important?

 The pair-Choice Technique is used to give priority to various items in a process.
 It is mainly used when distinctive stakeholders are involved in the project.
-This technique asks from the group to compare each item with the other and select the one having highest priority.
+This technique asks the group to compare each item with the other and select the one having the highest priority.

 36) Do you have suggestions to make an effective use-case model?

 Yes, I would suggest making two separate diagrams.
-One serves as a use-case and the other serves as an actor diagram.
+One serves as a use-case, and the other serves as an actor diagram.
 So that we can highlight all the possible activities in a use case & in actor diagram and then we can merge both the diagrams to get an effective use-case diagram.